Report: LAPD Arrests Man 'Armed to the Teeth' in National Guard Uniform

 The suspect, 31-year-old Gregory Wong, was taken into custody at 1st Street and N Main Street around 1:30 a.m.
 Tuesday morning.
 The site is located across the street from the Los Angeles Police Department’s (LAPD) headquarters.

 “Authorities [said] that the suspect was dressed in National Guard apparel and had multiple weapons on him at the time of the arrest,” FOX 11 notes.
+“Officials say Wong is from Nothern California but was living in the Los Angeles area.”

 Wong was charged with the manufacturing and distribution of assault weapons and is being held on a $50,000 bond.
 LAPD said Wong could also face federal charges.